VykingDev/model-viewer/README.txt

 Notes

 Need to sync with Google's upstream model-viewer regularly.
+Depending on how much has changed you may want to do this in a separate clone.
+You cannot --depth=1 with this clone, because it will not allow the merge.

+git remote -v
+This should show an upstream remote to Google's model-viewer:
+    upstream	git@github.com:google/model-viewer.git (fetch)
+    upstream	git@github.com:google/model-viewer.git (push)
+If not run: git remote add upstream  git@github.com:google/model-viewer.git git fetch upstream

+When on dev branch: git checkout -b dev-upstream-merge git merge upstream/master
+ Fix the conflicts.